 What we collect

-We collect personal data about our clients (and associated individuals e.g. family members and creditors) which is necessary to effectively deploy our services as agreed with our clients.
+We collect personal data about our corporate clients (and associated individuals) which is necessary to effectively deploy our professional services as agreed with our clients.
 We ask our clients to provide the necessary information to other associated data subjects regarding their personal data use whilst performing our services.

 The types of data we collect, and process can vary, it may include:

-- Anti-Money Laundering Identification information (i.e. as driver’s license and passport copies which include biographical and contact information)
+- Anti-Money Laundering (AML) Identification information (i.e. driver's license and passport copies which include biographical and contact information)